dmfbsh/dmfbsh.github.io/_data_source/Shropshire_Notebook-History.md

 Wenlock was re-founded by the Normans as a priory of Cluniac monks in the late 11th Century by Roger de Montgomery.
 In 1101 it is reputed that Milburga's relics were discovered, attracting pilgrims and prosperity to the the priory allowing the impressive medieval priory to be built (which reflects the Cluniac love of elaborate decoration).
 ![](../1shropshire/assets/images/history/2009-08-15 12-53-13_00007766_DxO.jpg)

-# Header: 11th & 12th Century AD
+# Header: The Church - 11th & 12th Century AD

 Many churches are built in the 11th and 12th Centuries - the church was massively endowed and its role all pervasive in medieval society.

 Churches are listed on a separate page.

 # Name: Bridgnorth Castle
 - Date: 1101 AD